oddbird/oddleventy/content/blog/2026/poetic-css-intro.md

 something that you _should_ consider for the sake of inclusion.
 But I want to show you
-how CSS is a progressive enhancement
+how CSS is built on progressive enhancement
-_from the inside out_,
+_from the inside out_.
-and not a complication
-that you can opt out of.

 If you want to design websites,
 CSS is the only way to do it.